AusClimateService/hazard_data_release/README.md

 The three dots (in order from first/top/left to last/bottom/right) represent:

 In terms of the colors:
 - :green_circle: The data is available in its final official form
-- :yellow_circle: The data exists for early / beta users to try
+- :yellow_circle: The indice data exists for beta users to try
 - :white_circle: Not yet processed but we don't anticipate any problems/delays
+- :red_circle:

 Last update: Mon 3 June 6:30am: